yatesco/seafile-docs/deploy/using_ldap.md

 # Configure Seafile to use LDAP
 The current code of seahub assumes that user name to be email address, so it's not possible to log in with UNIX user names or Windows Domain user names now.
 The support may be added later.

 Seafile will find a user both from database and LDAP.
 LDAP will be tried first.
-Note that the Seafile admin  account created during setup is always stored in sqlite/mysql database.
+Note that the Seafile admin  accounts are always stored in sqlite/mysql database.

 ## Connect to LDAP/AD from Linux

-To use LDAP to authenticate user, please add the following lines to ccnet.conf
+To use LDAP to authenticate user, please add the following lines to ccnet.conf.
+Note that the values in the following config are just examples.
+You need to change the values for your own use.

     [LDAP]
-    # LDAP URL for the host, ldap://, ldaps:// and ldapi:// are supported
-    # To use TLS, you should configure the LDAP server to listen on LDAPS
-    # port and specify ldaps:// here.
     HOST = ldap://ldap.example.com
-    # base DN from where all the users can be reached.
     BASE = ou=users,dc=example,dc=com
-    # LDAP admin user DN to bind to.
-If not set, will use anonymous login.
     USER_DN = cn=seafileadmin,dc=example,dc=com
-    # Password for the admin user DN
     PASSWORD = secret
-    # The attribute to be used as user login id.
-    # By default it's the 'mail' attribute.
     LOGIN_ATTR = mail

+Meaning of each config options:

+* HOST: LDAP URL for the host. ldap://, ldaps:// and ldapi:// are supported.
+You can also include port number in the URL, like ldap://ldap.example.com:389.
+To use TLS, you should configure the LDAP server to listen on LDAPS port and specify ldaps:// here.
+More details about TLS will be covered below.
+* BASE: The root distinguished name (DN) to use when running queries against the directory server.
+* USER_DN: The distinguished name of the user that Seafile will use when connecting to the directory server.
+This user should have sufficient privilege to access all the nodes under BASE.
+It's recommended to use a user in the administrator group.
+* PASSWORD: Password of the above user.
+* LOGIN_ATTR: The attribute to be used as user login id.
+By default it's the 'mail' attribute.

+Tips for connecting to Active Directory:

+* On a Windows Server, you can use the ldp.exe GUI tool to browse your directory server tree.
+It's easy in this way to locate your DN for BASE option.
+* AD supports 'user@domain.name' format for the USER_DN option.
+For example you can use administrator@example.com for USER_DN.

+Example config for Active Directory:

+    [LDAP]
+    HOST = ldap://192.168.1.123/
+    BASE = cn=users,dc=example,dc=com
+    USER_DN = administrator@example.local
+    PASSWORD = secret
+    LOGIN_ATTR = mail

-Example config for LDAP:
+Example config for OpenLDAP or other LDAP servers:

     [LDAP]
     HOST = ldap://192.168.1.123/